DALL-E/Every illustration.

 I also want to maintain my 'voice', and I want it to grow and evolve over time.
 Again, something that will most certainly go out the window if I let the AI take over.

-Dan Shipper 19 days ago
+Dan Shipper about 2 months ago

 @s_8463 thanks scott glad it resonates!